-This article by Alex Robinson first appeared in Outdoor Living on January 16, 2020
+This article by Alex Robinson first appeared in Outdoor Life on January 16, 2020

 It doesn’t take much to get Mark Hieronymus worked up.
 We’re walking down an old logging road next to a creek outside of Juneau, and the guide is going back and forth on the two hottest topics in Alaska: fishing and logging.